cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 }
 ```

-- tick_id: The monotonic Time, related to the number of observations since the start of the trial.
+- tick_id: Tick of this observation.
-- timestamp: The wall-clock time of the observation.
+- timestamp: The time of the observation.
 - data: The observation data.

 ### `ObservationData`